 The number of wait state is assigned in the BIOS setup.
-Improper setting may cause the system malfunction.
-In this case, reset the CMOS setup using JP7.
+Improper setting may make the system malfunction.
+In this case, reset the CMOS setup using JP11.
 Then reset the system and go through the system setup again.

 DRAM CONFIGURATION